 VATECH requires periodic constancy tests to ensure image quality and the safety of the patient and the operator.

 Only VATECH-authorized technicians can perform inspection and service for the equipment.
-Contact your local VATECH representative for technical assistance.
+Contact the VATECH service center or your local VATECH representative for technical assistance.

 13.1 Regular Maintenance